Private, In-Home Tutoring in Sugar Hill, Georgia

-SchoolTutoring Academy’s tutoring programs for Sugar Hill students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sugar Hill, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Sugar Hill area students attend Gwinnett County Public School District.
 The curriculum follows Common Core Georgia Performance Standards, which includes a set of student performance standards at every grade level in preparing students for what they need to know and be able to do in their core subjects.
 This is further supplemented by electives, extracurriculars, community service, and character education programs.